-There are different resources available to gain this information, including your school’s newsletter, the website for individual school/board, and SchoolQ – a new platform designed to inform parents about schools – including details on school catchments, testing scores and information about a school’s community.
+There are different resources available to gain this information, including your school’s newsletter, the website for individual school/board, and SchoolQ – a platform designed to inform parents about schools – including details on school catchments, testing scores, and information about a school’s community.

 2. Tour the classroom

 Spend time in your child’s classroom – and, if possible, have your child give you a tour.
 This will put them in a leadership role and make them feel like an expert – which can be quite empowering for kids.
 Ask your child to share their favourite areas of the class, try sitting in their seat or experiencing the different learning activities that they enjoy engaging in, and spend time understanding the different routines and expectations of daily life in the classroom.

 Becoming familiar with your child’s learning environment can help you engage with your child throughout the school year and reference specific things to spark conversation at the end of each day.

 An awareness of the classroom materials and activities can also help you support your child if they are having challenges socially, such as feeling lonely or not knowing how to connect with others.
 You can suggest something specific that your child can do – for example: “You love Lego, I saw some in your classroom, next free time maybe you want to invite Johnny to play Lego with you”.